Teeuwynn lives in the Pacific Northwest with her husband, three children, one dog, one cat, and two rats. She is a long-time pet lover.

 The British Shorthair is the classic English cat.
 He is "Puss in Boots," and she is the cat running about in a Victorian novel.
 These fine cats deserve equally fine names.
-One way to find a great name for your cat is to look to literature, folklore, and mythology.
+One way to find a great name for your cat is to look to literature, folklore, and mythology for inspiration.

 King Arthur is a knight out of legend.
 He is the mythic king who led the Knights of the Round Table.
 As a boy, King Arthur pulled the sword from the stone, proving he should be king of the realm.
 The wizard, Merlin, taught Arthur how to be a great king, but he was betrayed by his best friend and finest knight, Sir Lancelot.